Person–situation debate: Current directions

 Mischel's book raised important questions about trait concepts and measures in psychological research.
 Researchers like Douglas Kenrick and Funder note that controversy is beneficial to scientific research because it helps narrow down competing hypotheses.

 Most personality researchers have now concluded that both the person and the situation contribute to behavior.
 Specifically, situational variables are more conclusive when it comes to predicting behavior in specific situations, while traits are more descriptive of patterns of behavior that influence behavior across situations.
 Some researchers have suggested the possibility of situational factors (like social roles) eliciting situation-specific goals which then influence the development of personality traits.
 On the other hand, recent research has found that person-specific traits (like achievement emotions), which are developed by personality traits, may contribute to how someone perceives and then acts in a situation.

 Some believe that the person-situation debate came to a resolution in the 1970s, though it is still widely discussed as if the debate as not ended.
 One possible reason the debate is still discussed is because it criticizes foundational personality psychology ideas from Franz Boas and John B. Watson that date back to the early 20th century.

 Interactionism

 The interactionism perspective recognizes that the effect of personality depends on the situation and that situations are affected by the personalities of the people who are present.
 Interactionism also recognizes that people often choose situations that reflect their personalities.
-One of the many interactionism researchers, David M. Buss, introduced the idea that persons and situations interact in three different ways:
+One of the many interactionism researchers, A. R. Buss, introduced the idea that persons and situations interact in three different ways: